fulldecent/swift6-module-template/Recipe.md

    * :white_check_mark: You should see a big white king (♔) after a few moments.
 That means it worked!

-4. *Compare with the distributed Swift 5 Module Template repository*
+4. *Compare with the distributed Swift 6 Module Template repository*

-   1. Use Terminal.app to clone the repository to your desktop
+   1. Use Terminal.app to clone the repository to your Developer folder

        ```sh
-       git clone https://github.com/fulldecent/swift5-module-template.git ~/Desktop/swift5-module-template
+       git clone https://github.com/fulldecent/swift6-module-template.git ~/Developer/swift6-module-template
        ```

    2. Compare the distributed version with your version

        ```sh
-       cd ~/Desktop/swift5-module-template
+       cd ~/Developer/swift6-module-template
        rm -rf xxPROJECTxNAMExx
        cp -r ~/Desktop/xxPROJECTxNAMExx .
        git diff